- Ness

 2, Venue

-Where to start?
-There are loads of options out there when it comes to choosing an eco friendly wedding venue.
+There are lots of options available when it comes to selecting an environmentally friendly wedding venue.

-Asking your guests to camp onsite is also a great option, there are even companies who will hire out and set up bell tents for all your guests if you don't want to ask everyone to do it themselves.
+Encouraging guests to camp on-site is also a great option, with companies available to rent and set up bell tents for guests if needed.

 Re-using, borrowing, hiring and up-cycling are by far the most energy efficient options when it comes to nearly everything - outfits included.

-Luckily this is a really easy, cost effective, and often the most unique option now'a'days.
+Luckily this is a really easy, cost effective, and often the most unique option.

 Again re-using, borrowing, up-cycling, hiring and all things vintage and pre-loved is the key here.